 (Sep '23 - Note this section was written some time ago on the original CulBUG website and so may be out of date in places, CulBUG are working to check and update this information and add more help for all at Culham Campus, not just UKAEA)

-Please get in touch with one of the CulBUG committee or raise it at one of our meetings.
+Please get in touch with one of the CulBUG committee or raise it at one of our meetings, or use the suggestion box in the discussion tab.
 We will then pass this on in the Prospect Union meetings with the Culham site management.
-If you are reporting something you think is potentially dangerous and should be rectified as soon as possible, invoke your company's internal safety procedures (e.g. if you are UKAEA, raise a UNOR).
+If you report something you think is potentially dangerous and should be rectified as soon as possible, invoke your company's internal safety procedures (e.g. if you are a UKAEA employee, raise a UNOR).

 Many people wear their passes on the lanyard, threaded so that it always faces forward, and hoick it out from beneath their jacket before they get to the site entrance.
 Both hands can then be kept on the bars to negotiate the humps safely.

-(UKAEA) Alternatively the pass office make available arm-bands which will hold the pass and mean you can keep both hands on the handle bars whilst negotiating the speed bumps.
-The pass office is on the first floor in K1 and is open Mondays, Tuesdays, and Thursdays 10:00am to 12:00. (last updated Oct 2023)
+(UKAEA) Alternatively, the pass office makes available arm-bands which will hold the pass and mean you can keep both hands on the handle bars whilst negotiating the speed bumps.
+The pass office is on the first floor in K2 and is open Tuesdays - Thursdays 10:00am to 12:00nm. (last updated Apr 2025)

 The most up-to-date site rules (as of winter 2024) state that: